csun-carelab/csun-carelab.github.io/index.md

 # About Us

 Welcome to the CARE Lab at California State University, Northridge!
-We develop mechanisms, interfaces, and learning algorithms to create seamless **human and robot interactions**.
+We develop mechanisms, interfaces, and learning algorithms to facilitate seamless **human and robot interactions**.
 Our goal is to enable robots to understand humans, learn from them, and assist them in their daily lives.
 Our research is, by nature, interdisciplinary --- combining principles from *mechanical design*, *control theory*, and *machine learning*.

 {% include section.html %}